rdbruce/stock_bot/README.md

 #2 --test_mode Will immediately start analysis and trade where normally the bot waits for market close

-#3 --enable_trading Will allow the bot to place paper trades after analysis
+#3 --enable_trading Will allow the bot to place paper trades after analysis of the whole dataset(if trading is disabled the last test_days will be used for prediction error)